 Now it’s time to finally catch up on some posts.
 Spain has been a bit chillier and more rainy than usual, which wouldn’t bother me at all had I been a bit more prepared.
 The rain coat (bright blue and bound to make several appearances in photos) and sweatshirt have been a daily wardrobe staple and my poor hiking shoes are constantly damp.

 Anyways, here is a photo post (yes, I’m too exhausted to write much).
 Most of these places are in the Basque area of Spain and France.
 The Basque cakes that were purchased were too quickly enjoyed and didn’t last long enough for a proper photo.

 Weather was challenging during the section between Zauritz and Biarritz (FR) with full clouds or rain most days.
 San Sebastian looked cute even in a storm but there was no time to wait for sun and take a look at the beach.
-The most easternly destination on the ride was Hossegor, France and the long dandy iconic beaches that make it a surfer’s paradise.
-These days provided a nice opportunity for trying some local wines and cheeses.
+The most easternly destination on the ride was Hossegor, France and the long sandy beaches that make it a surfer’s paradise.
+These days provided a nice opportunity for trying some local food, in particular, cheeses.
 Admittedly, I was delighted to score some Belgian beer in France a touch cheaper than it is other places I’ll be headed this summer.